-Completely disable backup cataloging (p.
-81).

-- Save a Disaster Recovery Plan (p.
-89) to a local or network folder, in addition to sending it via e-mail. - Enable VSS Full backup (p.
-102) to truncate logs of VSS-aware applications after a disk-level backup. - Boot a UEFI machine from bootable media that is based on 64-bit WinPE (p.
-180). - Add the %description% variable (the description shown in system properties of a Windows machine) to the e-mail notification subject (p.
-95).
+- Completely disable backup cataloging (p.
+106) on a managed machine, storage node, or the management server. - Save a Disaster Recovery Plan (p.
+114) to a local or network folder, in addition to sending it via e-mail. - Enable VSS Full backup (p.
+131) to truncate logs of VSS-aware applications after a disk-level backup. - Boot a UEFI machine from bootable media that is based on 64-bit WinPE (p.
+263). - Add the %description% variable (the description shown in system properties of a Windows machine) to the e-mail notification subject (p.
+122).